patand23/basic_java/README.md

     - Methods
     - Flow of execution

-  ##
+  ## Getting Started
+    -Fork Repository
+    -Create Project in IntelliJ using CSV
+    -

 ## Flow of Execution
   - Execution starts with the main method
   - Statements are generally executed from top to bottom, unless otherwise specified (ie. entering a loop or accessing a method)